OpenROV/openrov-proxy/Readme.md

 ----------

 The middleware proxy script runs on a server on the internet.
-The client browser connects via socket.io to it.
+The client browser connects via BinaryJS (https://github.com/binaryjs/binaryjs/) to it.
 Any request that comes through a proxy from the ROV are sent to the middleware on the server.
-The server downloads the files and sends the conntent via socket.io to the client browser.
+The server downloads the files and sends the contents via BinaryJS streams to the client browser.
-The Client browser then send it back to the ROV and to the requesting application.
+The Client browser then send it back to the ROV and to the requesting application via BinaryJS.

 proxy-via-browser
 ---------

-A http server that publishes a simple html file that does all the socket.io connections and passes the messages.
+A http server that publishes a simple html file that does all the BinaryJS connections and passes the messages.
 Beside that, it acts as a proxy server to accept connections from commands on the ROV (like npm).

 How to use